 Once you’ve done the above, that action will no longer be available site-wide.

-If, however, you need to re-enable a globally-disabled action for one particular model, simply list it explicitly in your
+If, however, you need to re-enable a globally-disabled action for one particular model, list it explicitly in your

 # Globally disable delete selected admin.site.disable_action('delete_selected') # This ModelAdmin will not have delete_selected available class SomeModelAdmin(admin.ModelAdmin): actions = ['some_other_action'] ... # This one will class AnotherModelAdmin(admin.ModelAdmin): actions = ['delete_selected', 'a_third_action'] ...